Primo Levi: Auschwitz

 Fossoli was taken over by the Germans, who started arranging the deportations of the Jews to eastern concentration and death camps.
 On 21 February 1944, on the second of the transports, Levi and other inmates were transported in twelve cramped cattle trucks to Monowitz, one of the three main camps in the Auschwitz concentration camp complex.
 Levi (record number 174517) spent eleven months there before the camp was liberated by the Red Army on 27 January 1945.
 Before the arrival of the Russians, inmates were sorted according to whether they could work or not.
 An acquaintance of Levi's said that neither classification would make any difference in the end.
 He declared he was unable to work and was killed immediately.
 Of the 650 Italian Jews in his transport, Levi was one of only twenty who left the camps alive.
 The average life expectancy of a new entrant to the camp was three to four months.

 Levi knew some German from reading German publications on chemistry, and he worked to adjust quickly to life in the camp without attracting the attention of the privileged inmates.
-He used bread to pay a more experienced Italian prisoner for German lessons and understanding how to cope in Auschwitz.
+He used bread to pay a more experienced Italian prisoner to help him improve his German and understand how to cope in Auschwitz.
 He was given a smuggled soup ration each day by Lorenzo Perrone, an Italian civilian bricklayer who was working at Auschwitz as a forced labourer.
 Levi's professional qualifications were useful to the Germans and, in mid-November 1944, he secured a position as an assistant in IG Farben's Buna Werke laboratory that was aiming to produce synthetic rubber.
 By avoiding hard labour in freezing outdoor temperatures he was able to survive, as well as by stealing materials from the laboratory and trading them for extra food.
 Shortly before the camp was liberated by the Red Army, he fell ill with scarlet fever and was placed in the camp's sanatorium (camp hospital).
 On 18 January 1945, the SS hurriedly evacuated the camp as the Red Army approached, forcing all but the gravely ill on a long death march to a site further from the front.
 The march resulted in the deaths of the vast majority of the remaining prisoners, but Levi's illness spared him that fate.

 Although liberated on 27 January 1945, Levi did not reach Turin until 19 October 1945.
 After spending some time in a Soviet camp for former concentration camp inmates, he embarked on an arduous journey home in the company of former Italian prisoners of war who had been part of the Italian Army in Russia.
 The long railway journey home to Turin took him on a circuitous route from Poland, through Belarus, Ukraine, Romania, Hungary, Austria, and Germany – an arduous journey described especially in his 1963 work The Truce – noting the millions of displaced people on the roads and trains throughout Europe in that period.